-I was been born and raised in San Diego, and started exercising my drumming passion only at the age of 5.
-While I grew up I started playing in church, and developed relationships with drummers like Aaron Redfield, Chad Butler, and Joel Plotnik who still mentor me and help me become the drummer I am today.
+I was born and raised in San Diego and started exercising my drumming passion only at the age of 5.
+While I grew up, I started playing in church and developed relationships with drummers like Aaron Redfield, Chad Butler, and Joel Plotnik, who still mentor me and help me become the drummer I am today.

 What to expect:

 1. Face-to-face interactions to chat about what you are looking for in your track or album.

 2. Professionally recorded drum tracks on high-end vintage and new drum gear.

 3. fast turnaround time.
 I work very well with deadlines.

 Fun facts about me are that you can find me weekly spending time with my newly married wife, visiting my favorite coffee shops, driving the coast, or making music in my backyard shed.

 Tell me about your project and how I can help, through the 'Contact' button above.